 Neurodegenerative disease is a term that describes the loss of structure and even the death of neurons.
 Parkinson’s disease and Alzheimer’s disease are two of the most common neurodegenerative diseases that most people are familiar with.
 It’s a scary thought, but memory loss is a common symptom of neurodegenerative disease.
-The good news is, early identification, proactive nutrition and new therapies can boost your brain’s age.
+The good news is that early identification, proactive nutrition, and new therapies can boost your brain’s age.

 What does the research say?

 There’s a lot of research being done to determine how to prevent as well as manage memory loss associated with neurodegenerative disease.
 A new study involving mice has shown that the cutting of tau (abundant central nervous system protein in neurons in brain cells) by an enzyme called caspase-2 may play a critical role in the disordered brain circuit function that occurs in these diseases.